Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Orientation Estimation of Fingerprint

 \subsubsection{Ridge orientation model learning}

 Ram et al. \cite{ram2009active} develop a statistical model called \textit{Active Fingerprint Ridge Orientation Model} (AFROM), which can deform according to input.
-They use \textit{Legendre Polynomials} to represent the orientation field of fingerprint in the model.
-The AFROM model can estimate the orientation filed of noisy fingerprint image and also can be used for interpolation and extrapolation.
-Zhang et al. \cite{zhang2014overlapped} proposed an \textit{Adaptive Orientation Model Fitting} algorithm for the estimation of orientation filed for overlapped latent fingerprint.
-The algorithm was able to separate the orientation of component fingerprint.
-This work was further extended in \cite{zhang2014adaptive} to use global orientation field models to predict and correct the orientations in overlapping areas.
+They use \textit{Legendre Polynomials} to represent the orientation field of fingerprint in the model:

+where \(P_n(x)\) and \(P_m(y)\) are Legendre polynomials of degree \(n\) and \(m\), and \(a_{nm}\) are the model coefficients.
+The AFROM model can estimate the orientation field of a noisy fingerprint image and also can be used for interpolation and extrapolation.
+The deformation of the model to fit observed data can be formulated as: